And finally, I am free.

 Diagnosed:

 It turns out that sending out the STI test for ureaplasma and mycoplasma was a good call.
-I had the ureaplasma reticulum!
-This was the first case she had seen in years, and when I went back about a month later, she told me she had diagnosed three other cases because of me!
+I had the urea reticulum!
+She had not seen a case like mine in years, and when I went back about a month later, she told me she had diagnosed three other cases because of me!

 I took azithromycin and metronidazole (because, of course, more BV) and a yeast infection pill simultaneously.
 This didn’t help my STD issues.
 I came back two months later, retested, and still have it.
-She gave me another dose of azithromycin because she felt ureaplasma usually reacted better to this.
-I ended up taking it about 5 or 6 different times during the year of 2018 due to being scheduled with different doctors who wanted to try the same thing, just in case, and once because I was stupid and possibly reinfected myself by having unprotected sex with a partner before he was treated.
+She gave me another dose of azithromycin because she felt and reacted better to this.
+I took it about 5 or 6 different times during 2018 because different doctors scheduled me for the same treatment, just in case.
+I also took it once because I had unprotected sex with a partner before he was treated, which might have reinfected me.

 Either way, the azithromycin didn’t make it completely disappear.
 It did help and would make about 75-90% of the itchiness go away, but it would return.
 It would kill most bacteria, and the antibiotic-resistant strain would return and recolonize.